cee7zm/SWE_Tutorial/README.md

 Following the same steps as above for the Server URL, go to the same page with your OpenShift token login.

-Use the API token as the Cluster Login Token
+Use the API token as the Cluster Login Token.

 7e.
 Gitops-repo_host: The host for the git repository.
 (Use github.com)